 In 2015-2016 he worked closely with Suzy Lutz to develop the CTM service dog eligibility criteria and currently serves as the Medical Director for CTM in addition to his position on the Board.
 After retiring from the Army, Robert completed a fellowship in sports medicine at Duke University and currently serves as the Team Physician for the Davidson College athletes.

-Maddie Bevitt, Member of the Board
+Maddie Bevitt, President of the Board

 Jeff Hughes, Member of the Board